oracle/rwloadsim/docs/OLTP.md

 which should be your project name, i.e. {key}.
 Other environment variables that are commented out in oltp.env can be set if appropriate.

-If you have multiple projects, you can create multiple files and easily swith between them using the . or source command in the shell.
+If you have multiple projects, you can create multiple such pairs of files in the same directory and easily swith between them using the . or source command in the shell.
 If your projects are called dbtwo_a and dbtwo_b, you can switch between them by doing either of: